lethanhson9901/k8s-centos-ha-clusters/README.md

 * 2 load balancers, each load balancer has 1 CPU and 1 GB RAM

 ![setup.png](setup.png?raw=true "setup.png")

+## Disclaimer
+This repo is based on [Setup a multi-master Kubernetes cluster with kubeadm](https://github.com/tranductrinh/k8s/blob/main/create-ha-cluster/README.md).
+But my setup is for CentOS server

 ## Prerequisites
 Before you want to try this on your local, here are requirements